-54. What challenges, if any, does your agency have in regard to transferring 'retain as national archives' information assets to the National Archives of Australia?
-[Please select all that apply] Have not attempted to transfer 'retain as national archives' information assets 2 No challenges 3 Don't know how to get onto the National Archives' transfer plan 4 Difficulty understanding or implementing the National Archives' transfer requirements [Please briefly describe the difficulty/ies:] 5 Our current system is unable to export information assets and metadata for digital transfer 6 Lack of capability and access to IT support, to undertake digital transfers 7 Have no 'retain as national archives' information assets over 15 years We still have a business need for 'retain as national archives' information assets over 15 years Have no 'retain as national archives' information assets under 15 years where business use has ceased 10 Lack of resources 11 Other [Please describe briefly:] 55.
-What quantity of physical information assets did your agency destroy between 1 January 2021 to 30 June 2022 under authorised agency-specific or general records authorities?
-(Shelf metres) [Numerical response only] [Display Q56 ONLY IF a quantity of destroyed physical information assets was indicated: 55>0] 56.
-How did your agency determine the quantity of physical information assets destroyed?
-[Please describe briefly] 57.
-What quantity of digital information assets did your agency destroy between 1 January 2021 to 30 June 2022 under authorised agency-specific or general records authorities?
+NATIONA AL ARCHIVES O AUSTRALIA 53. hat challenges, if any, does your agency have in regard to transferring 'retain as national nives' information assets to the National Archives of Australia?
+[Please select all that apply] 1 Have not attempted to transfer 'retain as national archives' information assets 2 No challenges 3 Don't know how to get on to the National Archives' transfer plan 4 Difficulty understanding or implementing the National Archives' transfer requirements [Please describe briefly the difficulty/ies:] 5 Our current system is unable to export information assets and metadata for digital transfer 6 Lack of capability and access to IT support, to undertake digital transfers 7 Have no 'retain as national archives' information assets over 15 years 8 We still have a business need for 'retain as national archives' information assets over 15 years 9 Have no 'retain as national archives' information assets under 15 years where business use has ceased Lack of resources 10 11 culty transferring physical information assets [Please explain briefly:] 12 Difficulty transferring digital information assets [Please explain briefly:] 13 Other [Please describe briefly:] 54. to What volume of physical information assets did your agency destroy between 1 January 2021 30 June 2022 under authorised agency-specific or general records authorities?
+Note: Please vise of any difficulties in working out this volume in question 55.
+(Shelf metres) [Numerical response only] [Di splay Q55 only if a volume of destroyed physical information assets was indicated: 54>0] 55.
+Please describe briefly the sources you have used to answer Question 54.
+Did you experience any difficulties in working out volume destroyed?
+[Please describe briefly]

+56. What volume of digital information assets did your agency destroy between 1 January 2021 to 30 June 2022 under authorised agency-specific or general records authorities?
+Note: Please advise of any difficulties in working out this volume in question 57.